General Wildlife Questions

 Why do you want bats around your property?

 Bats are beneficial insectivores, a natural predator of many of our pesky night-flying insects.
 The most common bat found in Maryland, the little brown bat (Myotis lucifugus), can consume up to 600 mosquitoes in just one hour.
 Bats are feared only to the extent that they are misunderstood.
 The fear of acquiring rabies from bats is grossly exaggerated.
-Less than one-half of one percent of bats ever contact rabies, a frequency much lower than most mammals.
+Less than one-half of one percent of bats ever contact rabies, a frequency much lower than that of most mammals.

-Although elegant to watch as they glide along the water, mute swans are indeed harmful to both the Bay and to other waterfowl species native to our region, such as the tundra swan and the black duck.
-A non-native, extremely aggressive species, mute swans will drive away tundras as they compete for food and nesting locations.
-The mute swan is also a voracious feeder of our submerged aquatic vegetation (SAV).
+Although elegant to watch as they glide along the water, Mute Swans are indeed harmful to both the Bay and to other waterfowl species native to our region, such as the Tundra Swan and the Black Duck.
+A non-native, extremely aggressive species, mute swans will drive away Tundras as they compete for food and nesting locations.
+The Mute Swan also feeds voraciously on our submerged aquatic vegetation (SAV).
 A cluster of swans can easily devour an entire bed of SAV before moving on to another location.

 What do Kestrels eat?

 What does the Delmarva Fox Squirrel look like?
 Why is it an endangered species?

 The Delmarva fox squirrel (Sciurus niger cinereus) is distinguished from the common gray squirrel by its larger size, bushier tail, and steel-gray coloring with a white belly.
 Delmarva fox squirrels were historically found throughout the entire Delmarva peninsula, southeastern Pennsylvania, and west-central New Jersey.
 They now occupy less than 10% of their original range.
 The listing of the Delmarva fox squirrel as an endangered species in 1967 is largely a result of the destruction of mature mixed hardwood forests, their preferred habitat.
 Human encroachment on the fox squirrel’s territory has also taken its toll.
 They suffer significant mortality from being run over by automobiles.
 Fox squirrels are slow moving, which also makes them an easy target for pet dogs and cats.